Information Services > Classroom Technology Enhancements

 Zoom+ Rooms are equipped with a camera, projector, and microphone to host Zoom meetings and facilitate screen sharing and digital whiteboards.

 Trimodal Rooms have the same features as Zoom+ Rooms and use additional cameras, including a document camera, to allow instructors to switch between screens.
 Trimodal Rooms use TV monitors instead of projectors, one of which is an additional touch screen that can be used during meetings.

 Additional technology-enhanced rooms allow for a camera to be focused on the faculty member, a projector, a mic to record their audio and a camera that is attached to the top of the whiteboard that has the capacity to record anything they write on the whiteboard.
 These rooms will allow the possibility for a faculty member to record their class so that students can review the material at a later time.
 Also, any content they show or display during their lecture can be recorded as well.

 The AVDC team is enhancing classroom technology in two phases.
 The first was completed in 2020.
 The second is in progress in 2021.
 Some of the stats when both phases are completed:

-Note from Networks: Phase 2 will utilize almost entirely CAT6A cabling expanding that infrastructure from when it was originally added in 2018 with the Light Up DePaul wifi expansion project.
-This will provide future proofing for speeds in excess of 10 Gbps.
+Phase 2 will utilize almost entirely high-speed (CAT6A) cabling.
+This will continue to expand the infrastructure originally added in 2018 with the Light Up DePaul WiFi project.
+This will better prepare the university for speeds in excess of 10 Gbps.

 DePaul classrooms are now equipped with a variety of flexible tools to enhance our university experience.
-The AVDC team encourages everyone to use this technology and help the university move into a new technological era of teaching and learning.
+The AVDC team encourages everyone to get trained and use these upgrades to help the university move into a new technological era of teaching and learning.